nshekar/succinct-for-colloquy/README.md

 Changed the default theme with some color tweaks of my own, reducing contrast.
 Also added two variants, Solarized and Solarized Dark, based on http://ethanschoonover.com/solarized.
-Nickname coloring comes courtesy of willasaywhat <https://github.com/willasaywhat>.
+Nickname coloring comes courtesy of [willasaywhat](https://github.com/willasaywhat).

 Default: